Towards General Neural Surrogate Solvers with Specialized Neural Accelerators: Experiments

 \subsection{Time complexity}

 In this section, we benchmark the time complexity between SNAP-DDM and a conventional FDFD solver for 2D EM problems.
 Based on the current accuracy level of SNAP-DDM, we choose to benchmark the time it takes to reach an average mean absolute accuracy of 15\%, evaluated on 10 random devices for each domain size.
 For SNAP-DDM, the number of iterations required for convergence strongly depends on the material refractive index, and we therefore benchmark computation time for simulation domains containing either silicon dioxide (n = 1.5) or titanium dioxide (n = 2.48).
 Square domains with sizes ranging from $600 \times 600$ grids to $2100 \times 2100$ grids are evaluated.
 The FDFD benchmark simulations are performed on 10 grayscale dielectric structures for each domain size with refractive indices ranging from those of silicon dioxide to titanium dioxide.
 SNAP-DDM is run with one NVIDIA RTX A6000 GPU, and the FDFD solver runs on single CPU of model Intel Xeon Gold 6242R.
 From the time benchmark, we observe that for silicon dioxide, which has a relatively low refractive index, SNAP-DDM has better performance compared to the FDFD solver.
 However, for titanium dioxide, SNAP-DDM requires significantly more iterations and ultimately takes a much longer time than FDFD.
+Many aspects of SNAP-DDM can be optimized to improve its efficiency, and we show in Appendix \ref{appendix:subdomain-size} that by doubling the subdomain size from 64 by 64 grids to 128 by 128 grids, the overall DDM algorithm becomes twice as efficient.